thiagomini/clean-node-api/requirements/load-survey-summary.md

 ## Exceptions:

 1. ✅ Returns 404 if API does not exist
+1. ✅ Returns 404 if survey does not exist
 1. ✅ Returns 403 if request is not authenticated
 1. ✅ Returns 500 if an error is encountered when creating survey answer